-See below for details of the book, returned at least 287 years late, with copies of the title page and letters describing the discovery of the book.
+See below for details of the book with copies of the title page and letters describing the discovery of the book.

 “Scriptores rerum Germanicarum septentrionalium, vicinorumque populorum diversi”